simon-ziegler/cell-segmentation/README.md

 The "documentation.pdf" file is a description of how to use the software.

 <br><br>
-The cell classificationn software is started with:
+The cell classification software is started with:

 python cell_intensity.py DIRECTORY